Jones slopes and coarse volume of near-alternating links: Jones slopes

-\begin{defn} Let $G$ be the 2-connected, weighted planar graph where $D = \partial (F_G)$ and recall that $G^e$ is $G$ with the negative edge $e=(v, v')$ deleted.
-Let $W$ be a path in $G^e$ from $v$ to $v'$.
-For a positively-weighted edge $\epsilon$ of $G^e$ corresponding to a positive twist region $T$ in $D = \partial(F_G)$, orient the twist region as an element in $\Sk(D, 2n)$, so that all the crossings are as in, Figure \ref{fig:skeinflow} we say that a state $\sigma$ in the state sum of \eqref{eq:statesum} on $D^n_{\jwproj}$ \emph{flows through} $\epsilon$ with $k$ strands if the skein in $\Sk(D, 2n)$ resulting from applying $\sigma$ to the twist region has $2k$ arcs connectin $2k$ points on the top and the bottom. \end{defn}
+\begin{defn} Let $D$ be a link diagram and $G$ be a 2-connected, weighted planar graph such that $D = \partial (F_G)$.
+For a positively-weighted edge $\epsilon$ of $G$ corresponding to a maximal positive twist region $T$ in $D = \partial(F_G)$, orient the $n$-cabled twist region $T^n$ as an element in $\Sk(\mathcal{D}^2, 2n)$, so that all the crossings are as in Figure \ref{fig:flowconfig}.
+We say that a Kauffman state $\sigma$ in the state sum of \eqref{eq:statesum} on $D^n_{\jwproj}$ \emph{flows through} $\epsilon$ with $2k$ strands if the skein in $\Sk(\mathcal{D}^2, 2n)$ resulting from applying $\sigma$ to the $n$-cabled twist region $T^n$ has $2k$ arcs connecting $2k$ points on the top and the bottom. \end{defn}